10 Practices To Experience Childbirth As A Spiritual Journey

-3. Find your tribe.
+3. Find your people.
 Motherhood is not a one-woman show.

 Mothers need elders, mentors and sisters to navigate motherhood.
-Finding a tribe even before conception will provide you with support and resources to have an easier transition into motherhood.
+Finding these people even before conception will provide you with support and resources to have an easier transition into motherhood.
 Sure, social media has a place, but having a local, in-person group to rely on is priceless, and a great way to stave off the blues.
 (And if that's not enough motivation, know that social isolation can shorten your life.)
-Find your tribe now!
+Find your people now!